Maltese National Hockey League: League

 The league commences immediately following the conclusion of the Challenge Cup.
-Each of the 5 participating teams play against each other in 3 game rounds.
+Each of the 4 participating teams play against each other in 3 game rounds.

-The 2021–22 National League was the 53rd season of the National League, the top Maltese league for field hockey clubs since its establishment in 1968.
-The season was initially scheduled to start on 20th December 2021 but this was delayed until 30 January 2022 as a consequence of the postponement of the previous season's conclusion due to the COVID-19 pandemic.
+The National League has been held since 1968, this being the 56th season of the National League.
+The season is usually scheduled to start in the first weeks of October of each year.

-Sliema Hotsticks are the current champions of the National League.

-9-a-side League
+9-a-side or Hockey 7s League

-The 9-a-side hockey league takes place annually during the first half of the hockey season.
-Primarily intended for reserve players, the rules of a match are unchanged from a typical 11-a-side games (except each team fields 9 players).
+The 9-a-side hockey league or Hockey 7s takes place annually during the first half of the hockey season.
+Primarily intended for reserve players, the rules of a match are unchanged from a typical 11-a-side games (except each team fields 9 or 7 players).

-The champions of the 2020/21 season were Sliema Hotsticks.